seedboxes/pibox/README.md

 ## Pibox Advanced Customization

-`Pibox` is highly customizable so you can using its simple `pibox.conf` file.
+`Pibox` is highly customizable can using its simple `pibox.conf` file.

 * Choose `Pibox` version
 * Choose the download path